fadden/CiderPress2/MakeDist/README.md

 runtime ID.  `fd` indicates framework-dependent, `sc` indicates self-contained.
 Debug builds get an additional `_debug`.
 This naming convention allows the download files for all versions and all RIDs to sit in the same directory, and sort nicely.

+## Set-Exec ##

+This marks entries in a ZIP file as executable.
+It does this by changing the platform ID in the "version made by" field from 0x00 (MS-DOS) to 0x03 (UNIX), and setting the high 16 bits of the "external file attributes" field to UNIX permissions with "execute" set (0755).

+If the command is unable to find all named entries, it will abort the operation without modifying the archive.

 ## Clobber ##